ladomino/app_beers/README.md

 Beers Details Page - Allowing Rating a beer and Adding to Favorites Beers Favorites Page
 Bottom Nativation Bar with Home and Favorites
+Preserve Scroll Position on Beer List Page for any nav back to beer list page.
+Bottom Nav tabs - have no transition